 They provide aid in the areas of rent, food, clothing, lodging, as well as utility and cooling bill assistance.
 There is also counseling and referrals to other comprehensive crisis centers.
 Some of the services offered at the crisis centers in Douglas County include Gas and Utility Bill Payment Assistance, Prescription Medications, Mortgage, Rent, and Housing Payment Assistance as well as many other programs.
+Or families with children get get free back to school supplies, holiday meals, or Christmas toys from Angel Tree.
 Call (770) 942-7188, or more details on the Douglas County Salvation Army.

 Another non-profit that services Douglas County is the local community action agency, the Tallatoona Community Action Partnership, Inc. Call them at (770) 949-6339.
 This agency offers counseling, case management and other aid.
 In addition, they may also well offer limited financial assistance to those with special needs, such as low income, the elderly, and disabled.